hoang-nguyenthe/ISAS2025/README.md

 ## 👥 Authors

-The Hoang Nguyen, Gia Huy Ly, and Duy Khanh Dinh Hoang All authors are currently studying at VNU-HCM, Ho Chi Minh City University of Technology (HCMUT).
+The Hoang Nguyen, Gia Huy Ly, and Duy Khanh Dinh Hoang.
+All authors are currently studying at VNU-HCM, Ho Chi Minh City University of Technology (HCMUT)

 ## 🗂️ Dataset